foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/debugging.md

-# Building Applications and Debugging on Development Platforms
+# Building and Debugging on Various Boards

 ## Preface